Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

 \subsubsection{System Description}

-As a motivating example, we consider frequency regulation of the IEEE 68-bus power system model \cite{pal2006robust}, whose network structure is shown in Fig.~\ref{figieee68}.
-This is a standard model of bulk power systems, composed of 16 generators and 35 loads, for simulating their oscillatory behavior in response to, e.g., bus faults.
-In the following, a bus connected to a generator is called a generator bus, a bus connected to a load is called a load bus, and a bus connected to none of them is called a non-unit bus.
+As a motivating example, we consider the frequency regulation of the IEEE 68-bus power system model \cite{pal2006robust}, whose network structure is depicted in Fig.~\ref{figieee68}.
+This is a standard model employed in bulk power systems; it comprises 16 generators and 35 loads for simulating their oscillatory behavior in response to, e.g., bus faults.
+In the following descriptions, the bus connected to a generator is termed as a generator bus, a bus connected to a load is termed as a load bus, and a bus connected to none of them is termed as a non-unit bus.
 The label sets of the generator buses, load buses, and non-unit buses are denoted by $\mathcal{I}_{\rm G}$, $\mathcal{I}_{\rm L}$, and $\mathcal{I}_{\rm N}$, respectively.

 The details of these models and the standard values of parameters can be found in \cite{sadamoto2019dynamic}.